 You will also find business advice on the Business Growth Hub website (external link).

-If you use Sign Language as your first language and have been affected by Covid-19, there’s support available to you.
+If you use sign language as your first language and have been affected by COVID-19, there’s support available for you: